mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 in equidistant spots over the mainworld while the other two went heaven knows where.
 I tried to calm my crew down any way I could but they were losing it.
-We’d all heard stories about situations like this but we never thought we’d become involved in one.
+We'd all heard stories about situations like this but we never thought we'd become involved in one.
 Some kind of revolt or a viral outbreak or something.
 We figured they were interdicting the planet.
-I’d met Shingans before on other worlds and always thought they seemed fine but maybe they were up to something.
+I'd met Shingans before on other worlds and always thought they seemed fine but maybe they were up to something.
 We had no way of knowing.

-The Imperial Navy never told us a thing and they blocked radio transmissions so we couldn’t find out what was going on.
+The Imperial Navy never told us a thing and they blocked radio transmissions so we couldn't find out what was going on.
 After a few days, we got inspected by a team in hazmat suits, accompanied by some Imperial Marines.
 We overheard that there were 1,300 people on the Highport and no one was being let off the planet.
-Obviously, I couldn’t contact my broker for the freight or cargo but it was looking less and less like that was going to be a thing anyway.
-I had the Downport’s tightbeam coordinates but I thought better of trying it.
-You just don’t mess with the navy, especially when something serious like this was going down.
+Obviously, I couldn't contact my broker for the freight or cargo but it was looking less and less like that was going to be a thing anyway.
+I had the Downport's tightbeam coordinates but I thought better of trying it.
+You just don't mess with the navy, especially when something serious like this was going down.

 When they finally let us go, we saw a different world